Appledee/Learning-the-learning/README.md

 1. establish a feedback circle
 2. manage time and energy for delibrate practice
 3. become better at something by teaching and giving

+Wish you best of luck on your learning journey.
+Enjoy!